What is a carotid endarterectomy?

 - Blocked airway from swelling

-If you are allergic to or sensitive to medicines, contrast dye, iodine, or latex, tell your doctor.
-Also tell your doctor if you have kidney failure or other kidney problems.
+If you are allergic to or sensitive to medicines, contrast dye, iodine, or latex, tell your healthcare provider.
+Also tell your healthcare provider if you have kidney failure or other kidney problems.

 How do I get ready for a carotid endarterectomy?

 - Your healthcare provider will explain the procedure to you and you can ask questions.

 - You will be asked to sign a consent form that gives your permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.